-You may find some day-to-day tasks challenging, feel that you see the world differently, or have trouble communicating.
-You may have learned to adapt, but have seen something in the media or come across information on autism that you can identify with.
+You may find some day-to-day tasks challenging, see the world differently, or need help communicating.
+You may have read some information about autism that you can identify with.
 Or perhaps you have a friend or loved one who displays traits associated with autism, and you want to support them.
 This is where the adult ASD assessment comes in.

-If our professionals conclude that you have ASD, you may have a lot of questions and queries.
-If you do have any concerns, these can be discussed with your GP or another healthcare professional.
-You may also find it useful to meet other people with ASD and join support groups.
+If our professionals conclude that you have autism, you will likely have many questions.
+You may discuss these questions with your clinician, family, friends, GP, or healthcare professional.
+Or it may also be helpful to meet other people with ASD and join support groups.
 Remember that no two people are the same, so your experience of autism may be very different to other people's.

-ASD assessment - £1,750
+Adult ASD assessment - £1,900